-Potamopyrgus antipodarum mainly feed on the periphyton, and this shows in the pattern of distribution found across the width of the Waihopai River between the Waihopai Dam and the Queens Drive Bridge.
+Potamopyrgus antipodarum mainly feed on the periphyton, and this shows in the pattern of distribution found across the width of the Waihopai River between the Waihopai Dam and the Queens Drive Bridge, proving my hypothesis correct.
 Periphyton is essential for the function of healthy river ecosystems (Quinn and Hickey, 1990).
 It is composed predominantly of algae and cyanobacteria (previously called 'blue-green algae').
 These algae capture the energy of sunlight via their chlorophyll molecules, absorb carbon dioxide and other nutrients such as phosphorus and nitrogen from the surrounding water, and then synthesise organic carbon in the form of new or enlarged cells.
-The algae can live in fresh waters between 0°C - 30°C, so the Waihopai River is a perfect place for it to live as I tested the water temperature at 7.3°C. A change in benthic invertebrate community structure with increasing periphyton biomass has been a common observation in New Zealand streams (Towns, 1981; Quinn and Hickey, 1990; Quinn et al, 1996, 1997).
+The algae can live in fresh waters between 0°C - 30°C, so the Waihopai River is a perfect place for it to live as I tested the water temperature at 7.3°C. A change in benthic invertebrate community structure with increasing periphyton biomass has been a common observation in New Zealand streams (Towns, 1981; Quinn and Hickey, 1990; Quinn et al, 1996, 1997), because of the vital first trophic level they occupy in the rivers food chain and providing nutrients and a food source to the benthic community.

 Quinn and Hickey (1990) state that is the quality of the habitat that is provided by the flow that is important to stream life, not the magnitude of the flow per se.
 The flows that provide good habitat will vary with the requirements of the species and with the morphology of the stream; water velocity is probably the most important characteristic.
 Without it, the stream becomes a lake or pond.
 An average velocity of 0.3 m/s tends to provide for most stream life and will prevent the accumulation of fine sediment.
 Velocities lower than these are unsuitable for a number of fish species and stream insects and allow the development of nuisance growths of periphyton.
+In large rivers, water depth of more than 0.4 m provide habitat for adult brown trout, but in small streams depths in excess of 0.05 m are adequate for most stream insects and native fish.
+The flow at which these limiting conditions occur varies with stream morphology.
 Generally, minimum flow increases with stream size, because stream width increases with stream size.
 However, the relationship is not linear.
 Small streams require a higher proportion of the natural stream flow to maintain minimum habitat than do large streams.